 The safety of NRT has been established over 30 years of clinical use

 There are many myths about NRT but most of them arise from a lack of knowledge and misinformation.
 NRT is a safe alternative to cigarettes for people looking to quit smoking.
 NRT safety profiles have been established over 30 years of worldwide clinical use.
 Studies show that long term use of NRT does not present any known health risk, nor does it create a dependence on NRT products.
-Nicotine is not the dangerous substance in cigarettes.
-Cigarette smoke contains many other harmful chemicals and it is these chemicals, not nicotine, that are responsible for heart attacks, cancer and lung disease.
+Nicotine is not a dangerous substance in cigarettes.
+Cigarette smoke contains many other harmful chemicals and it is these chemicals, not nicotine, that is responsible for heart attacks, cancer and lung disease.
 It’s important to remember that using NRT even for a very long time is much less harmful to your health than smoking for the same amount of time.

 Are there any side effects of using NRT?